 These can be mounted onto a desk or mic stand in a matter of seconds and work exactly as the name implies.
 The filter’s screen takes the brunt of the air escaping your mouth, so the pop is practically inaudible upon reaching the microphone.

-Prevent wind and cable noise
+How can you prevent wind and cable noise when recording?